 Our largest lecture courses are supplemented by smaller sections led by highly qualified Teaching Assistants, and students have many opportunities to interact with faculty in small-classroom settings.

-The History Department offers a major in History applicable toward the Bachelor of Arts Degree in the College of Arts and Sciences, and with the Philosophy Department, an interdisciplinary degree in the History and Philosophy of Science.
+The Department of History offers a general major in History as well as four thematic majors, all applicable toward the Bachelor of Arts Degree in the College of Arts and Sciences.
+With the Philosophy Department, we offer an interdisciplinary degree in the History and Philosophy of Science.
 The Department also offers minors in History, the History of Science, and cooperates with other departments to offer several minors incorporating History and closely allied fields.

 If you require information not found on this site, please contact the History Undergraduate Advising Office.